 The main component parts of the Council of Europe are:

-- the Committee of Ministers, composed of the 47 Foreign ministers or their Strasbourg-based deputies (ambassadors/permanent representatives), which is the Organisation's decision-making body.
+- the Committee of Ministers, composed of the 46 Foreign ministers or their Strasbourg-based deputies (ambassadors/permanent representatives), which is the Organisation's decision-making body.
+The Secretary General has the overall responsibility for the strategic management of the Organization.
+Ms Maria Pejcinovic Buric (Croatia) was elected in June 2019.

 Some practical achievements